 Consumers eligible for free and convenient recycling include individuals, for-profit businesses, corporations with less than 50 full time employees, not-for-profit corporations with less than 75 full time employees, not-for-profit corporations designated under section 501(c)(3) of the internal revenue code, schools, or governmental entities located in NYS.

 For-profit businesses with 50 or more full time employees and not-for-profit corporations with 75 or more full time employees may be charged for electronics recycling in New York State.
 Manufacturers may also charge for “premium services” such as data destruction and door-to-door pickup.

-The law requires that eligible consumers and businesses bring their items to a designated electronics recycling location (collection event or drop-off location) to take advantage of the manufacturer-covered costs.
+The law requires that eligible consumers and businesses bring their items to a designated electronics or computer recycling location (collection event or drop-off location) to take advantage of the manufacturer-covered costs.
 What the law does not require is for manufacturers to provide a system to help you remove the items from your home or business.
 This is where 4THBIN can help…

 4THBIN is registered as an Electronic Waste Consolidation Facility.
 We will pick up your businesses eligible electronic waste items and recycle them in accordance with the New York State Electronic Equipment Recycling and Reuse Act.

 The Secure E-Waste Export and Recycling Act (H.R.
 917) was introduced to the House Foreign Affairs Committee on Feb 7, 2017.
 SEERA proposes to limit the export of untested, non-working electronic waste that may be used to make counterfeit electronic parts that may eventually be found in defense technologies and civilian electronics supply chains.

 - Easy Access—ease of scheduling, tracking and payment